-The special advantages of using participation rights to secure capital are comprised of their flexibility of configuration and their ability to meld characteristics of own and outside capital.
+The special advantage of using participation rights to secure capital is comprised of their flexibility of configuration and their ability to meld characteristics of own and borrowed capital.
 Such rights do not grant investors rights of membership.
 They can, however, be configured in a way enabling them to be classified as equity.

-Participation rights used in the securing of capital generally are made out to their owners and have a pre-set par value.
-They are issued in exchange for a deposit of cash, and grant an annual payout whose amount is usually dependent upon the dividend issued.
-Capable of being agreed upon are a fixed rate of interest, a high priority entitlement to income - as is the case with preference shares, and a stake in the results of liquidation or those of loss.
+Participation rights used in the securing of capital are generally made out to their owners and have a pre-set par value.
+They are issued in exchange for a deposit of cash and grant an annual payout whose amount is usually dependent upon the dividend issued.
+It is possible to agree upon a fixed rate of interest, a high priority entitlement to income, as is the case with preference shares, and a stake in the proceeds from liquidation or those of loss.